-My training as a product manager helps me determine the right actions at the right time.
+My startup experience as a product manager groomed me in the realm of timely actions.
 I believe in rapid iterations to ship the product quickly, measuring progress through set benchmarks and applying learnings to the next iteration.
-As a strategist, I believe in asking the hard questions, inspiring my team through potent discussions, and finding alignment between the vision and mission.
+As a strategist, I am not afraid to ask the hard questions, and enjoy inspiring my team through potent discussions, and finding alignment between the vision and mission.

 Having a set of predefined core values definitely helps in answering this question without feeling ambushed.
 This is because your self-identity is directly linked to your observation of self and others and it guides your values, behaviors, decisions, making you more of who you want to be.Read the article on Medium